robinking-analytics/Factors-in-Colorado-Youth-Suicidal-Ideation/README.md

 ## Findings
-This study used the latest publicly available health and economic county-level data (as of April 2020) to find correlations between key **health and economic measures** and the **percentage of Colorado youth who seriously considered suicide**.
+This exploratory study used the latest publicly available health and economic county-level data (as of April 2020) to explore correlations between key **health and economic measures** and the **percentage of Colorado youth who seriously considered suicide**.
 ### Economic measures correlated with the percentage of Colorado youth who seriously considered suicide